National Statistic: Yes

-Additional statistics are also presented for England and Wales for standardised years of life lost (SYLL) and number of deaths and mortality rates by sub-national areas.
+Additional statistics are also presented for England and Wales for standardised years of life lost (SYLL), and number of deaths and mortality rates by subnational areas.

 The deaths included in the avoidable mortality definition are defined using the International Classification of Diseases, 10th Revision (ICD-10).

-With advances in medical technology and wider public health interventions, deaths from conditions previously not avoidable may have since become avoidable which means the avoidable mortality definition requires review, and if appropriate, revisions.
+With advances in medical technology and wider public health interventions, deaths from conditions previously not avoidable may have since become avoidable, which means the avoidable mortality definition requires review, and if appropriate, revisions.

-Avoidable mortality data for England and Wales are held by ONS and data for Scotland and Northern Ireland are supplied by National Records of Scotland and the Northern Ireland Statistics and Research Agency respectively.
+Avoidable mortality data for England and Wales are held by the ONS and data for Scotland and Northern Ireland are supplied by National Records of Scotland and the Northern Ireland Statistics and Research Agency respectively.

 Avoidable mortality was not intended to serve as a definitive source of evidence of differences in effectiveness of healthcare systems.
-While a specific condition can be considered avoidable, this doesn’t mean that every death from that condition could be averted.
+While a specific condition can be considered avoidable, this does not mean that every death from that condition could be averted.
 This is because factors such as lifestyle, age, disease progression at diagnosis and potential existence of other medical conditions are not considered.
 Instead, this measure was designed to highlight areas of potential weaknesses in healthcare that could benefit from further in-depth investigation.
 Therefore, a degree of caution is recommended when interpreting the data.

 Uses and users

-The European Union has funded a project Avoidable mortality in the European Union: Towards better indicators for the effectiveness of health systems (AMIEHS, 2011), which aims to develop a list of indicators (causes of death) for which mortality rates are likely to reflect variations in the effectiveness of healthcare, as defined by primary care, hospital care and personalised health services.
-To date, the project has developed an ATLAS containing trends in mortality for 45 possible amenable causes.
+The European Union has funded a project on Avoidable mortality in the European Union: Towards better indicators for the effectiveness of health systems (AMIEHS, 2011), which aims to develop a list of indicators (causes of death) for which mortality rates are likely to reflect variations in the effectiveness of healthcare, as defined by primary care, hospital care and personalised health services.
+To date, the project has developed an ATLAS containing trends in mortality for 45 possible amenable (treatable) causes.

 Strengths and limitations